Inflectra/spira-documentation/docs/RemoteLaunch-User-Guide/WebLOAD.md

 ```

 !!! success "Congratulations"
-    You are now able to run WebLOAD automated functional tests and have the results be recorded within SpiraTest /SpiraTeam/ SpiraPlan.
+    You are now able to run WebLOAD automated functional tests and have the results be recorded within Spira.